chinenual/synergize/docs/dx2syn.md

 Synergy.
 Instead, we use a special 5-oscillator patch which produces similar sounding voices.

-Modulation values for carriers have been scaled to emulate the sounds of the original DX voices.
+Modulation levels for carriers have been scaled to emulate the sounds of the original DX voices.
 Some algorithm-specific adjustments are made automatically during the conversion.